Arrested for Drugs on School Property?

 Where the violation involves less than one ounce of marijuana, the term of imprisonment shall include the imposition of a minimum term which shall be fixed at, or between, one-third and one-half of the sentence imposed, or one year, whichever is greater, during which the defendant shall be ineligible for parole.
 In all other cases, the term of imprisonment shall include the imposition of a minimum term which shall be fixed at, or between, one-third and one-half of the sentence imposed, or three years, whichever is greater, during which the defendant shall be ineligible for parole.
 A fine of up to $150,000.00 may also be imposed upon any conviction for a violation of this section.

-What are the penalties for possession of drugs in a school zone NJ?
+What are the penalties for distribution of drugs in a school zone NJ?

 As the above statute states, offenses involving Distribution or Possession with the Intent to Distribute CDS Near or On School Property are considered third degree crimes, which are punishable by a term of incarceration ranging from 3 to 5 years in New Jersey State Prison.
 Third degree crimes are typically associated with a presumption of non-incarceration; however, violations of N.J.S.A.
 2C:35-7 entail a mandatory prison sentence upon conviction.
 In addition, these offenses are subject to specific sentencing guidelines known as the “Brimage Guidelines,” which eliminate the defense attorney’s opportunity to argue for a downward departure at the time of sentencing.
 This means that a judge cannot reduce the defendant’s sentence during the sentencing hearing, regardless of extenuating circumstances that may otherwise warrant such a request.

-Facing a Charge for Possession of Drugs on School Property?
+Facing a Charge for Selling Drugs in a New Jersey School Zone?
 Contact us now

 If you or someone you love is facing charges of this magnitude, it is essential to enlist a defense attorney who is familiar with these types of cases in order to ensure that you achieve the best possible result.
 With Mr. Tormey’s tried and tested defense tactics in cases involving drug charges, he is the kind of attorney you want on your side.
 Contact The Tormey Law Firm, LLC. today to for a free consultation: (201)-556-1571.